docknetwork/crypto/schnorr_pok/README.md

 challenge `c` but won't know which response `s1` or `s2` or both were incorrect.
 This is not the case with the implemented variant as verifier checks 2 equations `s1 = r1 + x1*c` and `s2 = r2 + x2*c`

-Also implements the proof of **inequality of discrete** log (a value committed in a Pedersen commitment), either with a public value or with another discrete log in [`Inequality`]

 [`Inequality`]: https://docs.rs/schnorr_pok/latest/schnorr_pok/inequality/